Litva

 The agricultural sector contributes 3.2% of the country’s GDP and employs 6.4% of the workforce.
 More than half of the country’s area is defined as agricultural land.

-Manufacturing, construction, transportation, financial intermediation, and real estate ranked among the fastest growing sectors in the economy of Lithuania.
-Structurally, there is a gradual but consistent shift towards a knowledge-based economy with special emphasis on biotechnology (industrial and diagnostic).
+Manufacturing, construction, transportation, financial intermediation, and real estate ranked among the fastest-growing sectors in the economy of Lithuania.
+Structurally, there is a gradual but consistent shift toward a knowledge-based economy with a special emphasis on biotechnology (industrial and diagnostic).
 The major biotechnology companies and laser manufacturers (Ekspla, Šviesos Konversija) of the Baltics are concentrated in Lithuania.
 Also, mechatronics and information technology (IT) are seen as prospective knowledge-based economy directions.

 Energy Industry